 Exciting News!
-For those of you in the Vancouver / Camas area we will be starting to meet again in-person this week at the Breathe Wellness Company.
-If you are comfortable meeting with us in-person at this time then please join us at 7pm on Sundays starting 20th June 2021.
+For those of you in the Vancouver / Camas area we are meeting again in-person at the Breathe Wellness Company.
+If you are comfortable meeting with us in-person at this time then please join us at 7pm on Sundays.
 Plan on arriving ten minutes before to get settled.
 We will be following all current WA State guidelines and I ask that you are mindful and respectful of other people's comfort levels.
 I will be wearing a mask but will remove it once we are settled and distanced to lead the meditation.
 For now we will not be having after-meditation tea but hopefully soon.
 I will be updating our website with the latest details so check back here if you are unsure.

 Wednesday, May 22, 2019

 Recently Marius, one of our regulars, sent me this lovely memoir of how he discovered meditation.
 I hope that you all find it as inspiring as I do!

 A few month ago my wife and I discovered, by our good fortune, he Camas Meditation Group.
 We now attend regularly every Sunday evening, and we love being there.